Jump to

 A cancellation occurs when you accept a trip and then decide to cancel.
 This is not encouraged by Uber and is tracked with your cancellation rate.

 Things are bound to come up and you might absolutely need to cancel a trip, but from a rider’s perspective, this causes frustration and a poor user experience.
-It’s OK to cancel trips every once in a while, but you should never make it a habit.

 Similar to your driver rating, every city has a maximum cancellation rate that you need to stay below.
 If your cancellation rate is approaching this threshold, Uber will send you several notifications.